 What Is the Pesco Mediterranean Diet?
 We Asked a Nutritionist

-What Is the Pesco Mediterranean Diet?
+What Is The Pesco Mediterranean Diet?

 “As the name suggests, the pesco Mediterranean diet focuses on proteins from fish…in addition to nuts, seeds, legumes and other plants,” explains Stoler.
 Those on the pesco Mediterranean diet plan can also eat dairy (read: mostly low-fat dairy, rather than hard cheeses and butter, which are high in saturated fat and sodium) and eggs, just like those on the standard Mediterranean diet.
 Like its predecessor, healthy fats, fresh fruits and veggies, whole grains and protein-rich plant-based foods are the bulk of what you’ll eat on the pesco Mediterranean diet.
+It’s a departure from the typical American diet, which relies heavily on processed foods.
+In fact, U.S consumption of ultra-processed foods (like frozen pizza, soda and baked goods) has increased steadily over the last 20 years, a trend that’s commonly associated with obesity and heart disease.

 To pull it off without getting bored, diversifying the seafood you eat is crucial.
 “We always think salmon, salmon, salmon, sometimes tuna; but there’s plenty in between, and different types of water creatures have varying nutrient levels,” explains Stoler.
 “In Europe, the diets around the Mediterranean include seafood and fish like sardines, anchovies, canned fish, salted fish.”